This list is representative of the nature and number of electives offered each year.

 Professor Paul B. Gardent

 This mini-course is appropriate for students who are interested in careers in health services management or who will be working in companies serving healthcare service organizations including consulting, banking, and medical supply companies.
-Enrolling students should have some background in the healthcare industry or have taken Structure, Organization and Economics of the Healthcare Industry (SOE).
+Enrolling students should have some background in the healthcare industry or have taken Structure, Organization & Economics of the Healthcare Industry (SOE).
+Contact Professor Gardent with questions relating to the course or individual eligibility.
 The health services industry is a large and dynamic sector of the economy with many unique characteristics.
 It includes hospitals, health systems, ambulatory clinics, medical group practices and other organizations providing healthcare services.
 Successful healthcare leaders must be well grounded in traditional management knowledge and practices, yet at the same time appreciate the unique aspects of the health services industry.
 Suppliers to the health industry (e.g. consultants, bankers, medical supply companies) must understand the strategic and financial issues facing leaders of healthcare organizations in order to successfully compete in this market.
 Among these issues are the unique character of organizational relationships, the dynamics of the healthcare workforce, multiple reimbursement arrangements, important supply chain relationships, and distinct regulatory requirements.
 The goal of this course is to provide students with the knowledge and understanding of key leadership and strategic challenges within health services organizations.
 This course will cover important functions of health services management, including strategy, finance, and operations.
 It will introduce students to leadership issues in performance improvement, change management, organizational leadership and strategic alliances.

 Employer-sponsored healthcare plays a significant role in the US health system.
 From the standpoint of business leaders, healthcare plays a critical role in the viability and success of a business.
 This course will focus on the structure and dynamics of the healthcare system from the perspective of corporate leaders as both payors of care and trustees of healthcare organizations.
 Through the course, students will understand the importance of business executive's role in improving healthcare as a business and social imperative.
 The course is intended to 1) demonstrate how all corporate leaders can exercise judgment and control over expenditures for healthcare benefits while protecting the health of their employees 2) enhance the ability of all Tuck graduates to serve as Trustees of healthcare organizations, e.g., hospitals, physician group networks, insurers and purchasing collaboratives and (3) reinforce the applicability of core management concepts and techniques when serving in either of these capacities: employer/payor or healthcare organization trustee.

 Health care is a major area of interest for business leaders today and in the future.
 Health care represents the largest sector of the U.S. economy with health care spending now at 16% of the gross domestic product and projected to be at 20% by 2015.
 Health care organizations, and corporations serving those organizations, are a major business sector offering significant career opportunities in management.
 Biotech research and development is one of the most dynamic areas of entrepreneurial and small business activity.
 Health care represents a major focus for investment banking and consulting.
 Health care benefits and financing are major issues of concern for all U.S. businesses.
 This course is designed to provide business leaders with a fundamental understanding of the health care industry and critical issues in health care today.
 It will provide an industry-wide view from the differing perspectives within the health care value chain, including providers, suppliers, payers and consumers.
 The course will examine the unique market dynamics among these players.
 It will introduce students to the structure, organization and financing of health care in relationship to business and the economy.
-This course is appropriate for students who are contemplating careers in companies serving the health care industry such as consulting, private equity or banking, or who have an interest in careers in health care (pharma, medical devices, biotech, or health delivery).
+This course is appropriate for students who are contemplating careers in companies serving the health care industry such as consulting, private equity or banking, or who have an interest in careers in health care (pharmaceuticals, medical devices, biotech, or health delivery).

 CONSUMER BEHAVIOR (CB)